We welcome you to our pre-school and invite you to come and visit us with a view to your child attending our friendly group.

 Ofsted reports for this setting can be found at

 Our sessions begin at 9am each morning and we ask you not to leave your child before that time.
-The sessions finish at 12pm.
+The sessions finish at 12pm, 1pm and 3pm on some days.

 If you need to speak to a member of staff, then please feel free to do so either before or after pre-school session.
 Or if you prefer, telephone/email either the Manager or Deputy Manager.